Red (Taylor Swift album): Songs

 "22" is about celebrating the joys of being youthful by going out and meeting new people to move on from heartbreak.
 Its verses are driven by acoustic guitar, and its refrain incorporates a dance-influenced arrangement consisting of electronic synths and hip hop-influenced bass drums.
 According to Perone, the arrangement of "I Almost Do" is derived from Swift's early country songs: its verses are formed on short melodic motives and Swift's lower register vocals, while its refrain has a longer range in Swift's vocals.
 The song displays elements of country and folk via acoustic guitars and open string notes in the texture.
 In "I Almost Do", Swift's character wonders what she would do if an ex-lover asked her to come back to him, and she admits she would likely agree to do so.
 Her character in "We Are Never Ever Getting Back Together", meanwhile, promises an ex-lover that they will never rekindle their relationship.
-Swift's vocals in the song are electronically processed, and its production features an acoustic guitar arrangement alongside other stylistic embellishments including filtered guitar tones, synths, and hip hop-influenced bass drums.
+Swift's vocals in the song are electronically processed, and its production features an acoustic guitar arrangement alongside filtered guitar tones, synths, and hip hop-influenced bass drums.
 "Stay Stay Stay", a fast-tempo song combining styles of country and 1980s pop, features toy piano, ukulele, mandolin, and hand claps, and its lyrics are about two lovers trying to reconcile after a fight.

-"The Last Time", a duet with Lightbody, has a melancholic, balladic production consisting of strings.
+"The Last Time", a duet with Lightbody, is a melancholic power ballad that begins with piano and crescendoes with strings and electric guitars.
 Perone compared its production with the music of late-1970s and early-1980s rock bands but with a muted texture.
 Lightbody's and Swift's characters detail their perspectives on a failing long-term relationship in the first and second verses, and the refrain is backed by an orchestra playing intense strings and brass.
-In "Holy Ground", Swift's character reminisces about an absent lover and the specific memories of their past.
-It is a country rock and heartland rock track with persistent drums and a recurring guitar riff.
-Perone found the lyrical imagery of "Sad Beautiful Tragic" to extend the "lyrical impressionism" of Swift's songwriting by using various images without drawing a straightforward connection between them.
-It has an intimate and melancholic sound consisting of overdubs of acoustic instruments that evoke folk music.
+In "Holy Ground", Swift's character reminisces about an absent lover and the specific memories of their past, expressing gratitude for their failed relationship.
+It is an arena rock, country rock, and heartland rock track that incorporates country pop and pop rock beats; persistent drums; and a twangy guitar riff.
+"Sad Beautiful Tragic", an intimate and melancholic acoustic track, is composed of overdubs of acoustic instruments.
+She wrote the song when reminiscing about a relationship that had ended "months before", which evoked wistful feelings.
+Perone commented that "Sad Beautiful Tragic" extended the "lyrical impressionism" of Swift's songwriting by using various images without drawing a straightforward connection between them.
 "The Lucky One" incorporates a driving drum machine and has a soft-rock, indie rock, and 1960s pop-rock sound.
 Written in third-person perspective, the lyrics tell the story of a successful singer who looked "like a '60s queen" in her high-school days, was envied by her friends after achieving fame in "the angels' city", and ultimately "chose the rose garden over Madison Square".